 Ectropion

-• Ectropion is the medical term used to characterize sagging and outward turning of the lower eyelid and eyelashes.
+• Ectropion is the medical term used to represent sagging and outward turning of the lower eyelid and eyelashes.

 • The margin of the eyelid and the eyelashes evert (turn out) .